Bantu peoples of South Africa: Southern Ndebele paintings

 Southern Ndebele prior and during the 18th century primarily used their expressive symbols for communication, it is believed that these paintings are a synthesis of historical Nguni design traditions and Northern Sotho ditema or litema tradition(s).
-They also began to stand for their continuity and cultural resistance to their circumstances during the colonization in the 19th century.
+They also began to stand for their continuity and cultural resistance to their circumstances during the colonisation in the 19th century.
 These wall paintings done by the women was their secret code to their people, disguised to anyone but the Southern Ndebele.
 The vibrant symbols and expressions portray communications of personal prayers, self-identification, values, emotions, and marriage, sometimes the male initiation but the ritual was not expressed.
 Religions have never been a part of the Southern Ndebele's house paintings.
 The women of the Southern Ndebele are often the tradition carriers and the main developer of the wall art of their home.
 The tradition and style of house painting is passed down in the families from generation to generation by the mothers.
 A well-painted home shows the female of the household is a good wife and mother.
 She is responsible for the painting of the outside gates, front walls, side walls, and usually the interior of her home.
 One thing that has changed since the beginning of the paintings and the present-day wall art is their styles.
 In the late 1960s, the new style was evident, what was once a finger-painted creation was now created using bundled twigs with feathers as brushes.
 The walls are still originally whitewashed, but the outlines and colours have significantly changed.

 The patterns and symbols can be seen today with a rich black outline and a vivid colour inside.
 There are five main colours represented: red and dark red, yellow to gold, a sky blue, green, and sometimes pink, white is always used as the background because it makes the bright patterns stand out more.
 The geometric patterns and shape are first drawn with the black outline and later filled in with colour.
 The patterns are grouped together throughout the walls in terms of their basic design structure.
 Creating the right tools to allow accuracy and freedom becomes a difficult task.
 The tools can't restrict the painter from creating her art.
 They have to have tools for the large geometric shapes of flat colour and small brushes for the very small areas, outlines, and sacks.
 The advancement of tools has allowed faster and more complex designs throughout the Southern Ndebele's homes.
 Every generation passes it down and little changes become apparent.